New Book Describes 'Bluffing' Programmers in Silicon Valley - Slashdot

 Yeah who'd want to use strongly typed objects instead of loads of strings everywhere.
 There's nothing stopping you using raw SQL with EF in any case.

+They exist because programmers value code design more than data design.
+ORMs are the poster-child for square-peg-round-hole solutions, which is why all ORMs choose one of three different ways of squashing hierarchical data into a relational form, all of which are crappy.

+If the devs of the system (the ones choosing to use an ORM) had any competence at all they'd design their database first because in any application that uses a database the database is the most important bit, not the OO-ness or Functional-n

-im sick of reinventors and new frameworks (Score:2)
+im sick of reinventors and new frameworks (Score:3)

 Stick to the one thing for 10-15years